Translated by Takuya Erik Watanabe

 Hokkaido Travel Guide: Points Of Interest, Weather, Events, And More!

-Hokkaido, Japan's northernmost region, offers magnificent nature and delicious local cuisine.
-This article covers everything you need to know about Hokkaido, from things to do and what to eat, to how to get to its cities and sightseeing information!
+Hokkaido, Japan's northernmost region, offers magnificent nature, ski resorts, and delicious local food.
+This article covers everything you need to know about Hokkaido, from things to do and what to eat, to how to get to its cities and sightseeing informa

 Written by OsawaKimie